 NSW Local Government Skills Strategy

-The strategy offers vocational education and training (VET) to employees and prospective employees in both part and full qualifications under the NSW Government’s Smart and Skilled program.
+Customised to the skills priorities of each participating organisation, the strategy offers vocational education and training (VET) to employees and prospective employees in both part and full qualifications under the NSW Government’s Smart and Skilled program.
 It has three parts:

-For further information please contact the Office of Local Government Project Co-ordinator on 02 4428 4100.
+For further information please contact the Office of Local Government Project Coordinator on 02 4428 4100.